sooryaprasanna/iPodTouch3G/README.md

   - In Terminal, navigate to the path and run ./g1lbertJB.command
   - Once your phone has rebooted once, open the g1lbertJB app on your home screen when prompted. g1lbertJB will reboot your device one last time.
   - If you receive the message "Error Code 1" and/or "Error Code 102" during the jailbreak, this is normal and can be ignored.
+  - payload/payload/ has the jailbreak for my device.
+You need to change that to model of your device.

 Once you see your lock screen, you should be jailbroken with Cydia installed on your home screen.
 - Add https://sparkdev.me to the source for more customization.